Château Le Puy Retour des îles 2020

 “An unusual aging process: the barrels travel on a schooner and cross the Atlantic Ocean for a year!”

-Each year, the "Retour des Îles" vintage is a fine selection of the best barrels from the "Barthélemy" vintage.
-The barrels are then shipped across the Atlantic by sailboat.
-After at least one year of aging in our cellars, this wine benefits from the effects of the waves and winds for almost a whole year aboard a schooner.
-This wine, certified organic and biodynamic, offers a profile that is as close as possible to its terroir. - Delivery in a wooden box is available for orders of 1 bottle of this wine (depending on the country and shipping method selected).
+Each year, the "Retour des îles" vintage is a fine selection of the best barrels from the "Barthélemy" vintage.
+The barrels are then shipped off on a sailing voyage across the Atlantic.
+Thus, after at least one year of aging through dynamization in our cellars, this wine benefits from the effects of the swell and the winds for nearly a full year aboard a schooner.
+This wine, certified organic and biodynamic, offers a profile that closely reflects its terroir. - Delivery in a wooden box is available for orders of 1 bottle of this wine (depending on the country and shipping method selected)

-Buy your Le Puy wines at the best price in a private sale!
+Buy Le Puy wines at the best prices in a private sale!

 Eye